 For Windows 8 or 8.1 – Perform a right-click on the Windows 10 ISO image.
 From the list of options that pop-up, select Mount.
 Once the mounting is over, launch This PC and note down the drive letter of it.

-For Windows 7 – Take help of an image mounting software – such as Virtual Clone Drive for mounting.
-Once the mounting is over, take a note of the drive letter.
+For Windows 7 – Take the help of an image mounting software – such as Virtual Clone Drive for mounting.
+Once the mounting is over, take note of the drive letter.

 Step 8 – Next, restore the Command Prompt that you have minimized after Step 6 and write these commands one after another.
 Mind to press Enter key after typing each command.